Maruqes/githubWebhooks/README.md

 4. The server will listen on the port specified in the `.env` file.
 Ensure that your GitHub repository's webhooks are configured to send events to `http://<your-domain>:<port>/webhook`.

+5. Configure pm2 processes **THE PROCESS NAMES SHOULD BE THE SAME AS THE REPOSITORY NAME**, this project restarts the process on pm2 based on the name

 ## Setting Up Webhooks on GitHub
 1. On GitHub, go to the settings page of your repository.
 2. Click **Webhooks** > **Add webhook**.